Engineer pleads guilty in U.S. to trying to take jet materials to Iran

 Lawyers for Khazaee did not immediately respond to requests for comment.

-In court papers, Khazaee said he had worked for General Electric Co and Rolls-Royce before moving in 2010 to Connecticut, where he became a structural analyst for Pratt & Whitney, a unit of United Technologies Inc. Khazaee said he was laid off from Pratt & Whitney in 2013.
+In court papers, Khazaee said he had worked for General Electric Co (GE.N) and Rolls-Royce (RR.L) before moving in 2010 to Connecticut, where he became a structural analyst for Pratt & Whitney, a unit of United Technologies Inc (UTX.N).
+Khazaee said he was laid off from Pratt & Whitney in 2013.

 The defendant was arrested on Jan.
 9, 2014, at Newark Liberty International Airport in New Jersey after arriving from Indianapolis, and intending to go to Tehran, the Justice Department said.